 button and then printing with your computer's command.
 A "How to Use the Library Catalog"

-page is also available and should be your first step in exploring the new catalog.
+page is also available on the website and should be your first step in exploring the new catalog.

 Library Research Services

-If you can't make it to the Library when it's open during normal operating hours, our GVGS Library Volunteers can look up specific information for you.
-Please understand that our volunteers will access specific information in specific books that are in our Library.
-Our volunteers do lookups, not research, which can be quite time consuming.
+If you can't come to the Library during normal operating hours, our SAGS Library Volunteers are happy to look for specific information for you.
+Please understand that our volunteers will only access this targeted information in requested books that are in our Library.
+Our volunteers do lookups, not research, which is time consuming and not their responsibility.

-An example of a typical research request is: Please look in the "Abstract of Graves of Revoluntionary Patriots Vol. 1 A-D" by Patricia Law Hatcher for information about Kimber Barton who served in the Revoluntionary War in Virginia.
+An example of a typical research request is: Please look in the "Abstract of Graves of Revolutionary Patriots Vol. 1 A-D" by Patricia Law Hatcher for information about Kimber Barton who served in the Revolutionary War in Virginia.
 I would like to have a copy of the title page and the page, or pages, containing information about Kimber Barton.

 An example of a research request that will NOT be honored is: Please lookup John Smith in your book collection.